-As governments across the world gradually ease lockdown restrictions, the offline events industry comes back to life.
+As governments worldwide gradually ease lockdown restrictions, the offline events industry returns to life.
 According to Statista, the revenue from online sales of tickets for sporting, music events, and cinema tickets is projected to reach $57.62 billion in 2021.
-The revenue figures are almost twice as high for online events, fueled by the pandemic.
+The revenue figures for online events are almost twice as high, fueled by the pandemic.
 The global virtual events market size was estimated at $94.04 billion in 2020 and is expected to grow in the coming years at a compound annual growth rate of 23.2%.
-All these impressive numbers make both online and offline events segments really attractive to newcomers.
+These impressive numbers make both online and offline events segments attractive to newcomers.

 If you're looking to join it and researching how to sell event tickets online, look no further.
 Here are the three most popular ways explained.

 In the classic scenario, organisers launch a website or a landing page for their events.

 A landing page allows the organiser to create the most streamlined user experience due to focusing on a single event.
 Typically, both the website and the landing page for an event comprise information about the event and a clear call to action, which is a ticket purchase.
 What matters the most here are:

 - The quality of your copy.
 It must be to the point, easily understandable for your target audience, and with no fluff.
 Try to provide all the crucial details and key benefits at the top of your page, making it visible and accessible without scrolling all the way through trying to figure out what it all is about.